 Why Study Health Science at UoPeople

-Founded in 2009 by President Shai Reshef, University of the People fulfills its mission to offer accessible, affordable and quality education to anyone around the world.
+Founded in 2009 by President Shai Reshef, the University of the People fulfills its mission to offer accessible, affordable, and quality education to anyone around the world.
 As a completely online university, one of the biggest benefits of studying Health Science at UoPeople is the program’s flexibility.
-With nothing more than an internet connection, students can log on and start learning by participating in peer discussion forums and steadily advancing their way through the curriculum to earn their Associate or Bachelor’s degree in Health Science.
+With nothing more than an internet connection, students can log on and start learning by participating in peer discussion forums and steadily advancing their way through the curriculum to earn their Associate’s or Bachelor’s degree in Health Science.

 Within the Health Science department, the program has three main goals, which are to:

 - Provide an understanding of the biological and social causes of health and illness

 - Cover the knowledge and skills to perform effectively within the context of disease prevention and for the promotion of health

 - Develop an understanding of the role of policy, ethics, and resources in managing disease prevention and the delivery of health services

 Upon graduating with a degree in Health Science from UoPeople, students will be well-prepared to enter into the health science field to provide a positive impact.

 While many traditional universities require passing a threshold for entry-level exams and have a minimum GPA requirement along with an intensive application process of interviews and personal essays, UoPeople sees education as a fundamental human right.
 For this reason, the admissions process begins with a simple application and only requires that students be 16 years or older, can demonstrate high school completion, and are proficient in English so that they can understand the coursework.

 Prospective students have the choice between earning an Associate’s degree and a Bachelor’s degree in Health Science.
 While the two degrees do share some overlap in the curriculum, there are some differences.
 Here’s an overview of each and a look at how to prepare for the coursework: